The Sanctuary Model®

 Sanctuary is based on the idea that healing from trauma, stress and adversity requires creating an environment that promotes healing.

 Sanctuary uses S.E.L.F. as the lens through which it examines the seven commitments, use of safety plans and daily living in the neighborhood of Foster’s Home.
-The S.E.L.F. framework stands for: • Safety • Emotions • Loss • Future.
+The S.E.L.F. framework stands for:• Safety • Emotions Management • Loss • Future.

 Sanctuary-trained staff are expected to be role models for healthy relationships among clients and treatment providers and to make safety and non-violence major priorities across the milieu.